EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 $$ \frac{\mathrm{cos}^2kL}{k^2L^2} = \frac{\hbar ^2}{2mV_0L^2} \quad\quad\quad\quad (1) $$

-It is a nonlinear equation, which must be solved numerically or graphically.
+It is a nonlinear equation in _k_ which must be solved numerically or graphically.
 The latter is accomplished by drawing the left and right sides of Eq.
 (1) and seeing where the curves intersect.
 It is convenient to work with the dimensionless parameter _x_=_kL_ and the right hand site as a dimensionless constant.

 Cut and paste the box below into script file _plot.box_{: style="color: green"}.